opencord/voltha-docs/testing/voltha_test_automation.rst

 a test job.
 The template for the jobs that run on physical pod is defined `here <https://github.com/opencord/ci-management/blob/master/jjb/voltha-test/voltha-nightly-jobs.yaml>`__.

-Some of the configurations that are currently being tested on ONF's Physical Pods are:
+Some of the configurations that are currently being tested on LF BB's Physical Pods are:

 - Default Technology Profile with master or LTS release build for ATT